Our news

 • Cultivated Zone – Lush farmlands and Chagga villages at the mountain’s base.
 Bananas, coffee, and maize are grown in fertile volcanic soil.

-• Rainforest Zone – Dense jungle filled with moss-covered trees, exotic birds, and playful blue monkeys.
+• Rainforest Zone – Dense jungle filled with moss-covered trees, birds, and playful blue monkeys.
 This misty area is vibrant and humid.
+Those on a Mount Kilimanjaro climb trek will pass through this humid forest early in their journey.

 • Heather & Moorland Zone – Open moorlands with volcanic rocks, giant heathers, and unique plants like lobelias and senecios.